ewilan-riviere/notifier/README.md

 ## Example with GitLab CI

 You can install locally `notifier` and use it in your GitLab CI.
 The better solution is to use `.env` file, with installation from source.
-But in this example, we use `webhook` command.
+But in this example, we use webhook URL.

 You can create a script, for example `notify`, on your server, on `/usr/local/bin` for example to use it everywhere.